How To Use Brad Nailer

 A Brad nailer and a finishing nailer look very similar.
 So, what are the main differences between a brad nailer and a finish nailer?

 A Brad nailer will generally use thinner gauge nails (typically eighteen gauges).
-Since a Brad nailer uses thinner (and often smaller length) nails, they will often be slightly smaller power tool, in size, than a finish nailer.
+Since a Brad nailer uses thinner (and often smaller length) nails, they will often be slightly smaller power tools, in size, than a finish nailer.
 A Brad nailer is a useful tool when wanting to attach lightweight trim.

 The smaller entry hole means you may not need to use wood putty to cover any nail holes.
 When working with thin pieces of trim, or other materials, a Brad nailer will reduce the risk of splitting or breaking, due to the smaller gauge of its nails.

 A finish nailer, on the other hand, uses thicker (and sometimes larger length) nails allowing heavier pieces of wood to be attached to each other.
 A finish nailer is a better choice when requiring a stronger attachment for your wood.
 This is especially so if you secure your material to a few studs.

 Essentially a Brad nailer is used for attaching small, lightweight materials that do not require significant structural support, such as trim or a picket fence.
 A finish nailer, on the other hand, is better suited to materials requiring strong attachment to each other.

 Some people ask whether they should get one type of nailer over the other but in truth, they are intended for different types of jobs.
-A Brad nailer is often recommended by the experts for people who have not used a nail gun before, as it is generally considered a safer means of introducing oneself to using nail guns.
+Brad Nailer is often recommended by the experts for people who have not used a nail gun before, as it is generally considered a safer means of introducing oneself to using nail guns.